Berthoud Pass West: No Name, Pumphouse Basin, Mount Russell, West Side, 80s & 90s

 - Snowmobile Access: Snowmobiles are not allowed at Berthoud Pass.

 There are two common ways to enter the 80s and 90s area.
-The Aqueduct (Berthoud Pass Ditch) bisects this area and many skiers use this road to access the 80s and 90s, and then hitchhike back to the trailhead or Berthoud Pass from the Current Creek Trailhead.
+Berthoud Pass Ditch bisects this area and many skiers use the Ditch access road to gain the 80s and 90s, and then hitchhike back up from the Current Creek Trailhead.
 The other option is to skin or climb up the West Side and enter the 90s area below The Meadows or West Side Cliffs.

-See the description in the Trailhead section below on how to access the Aqueduct.
-At the Aqueduct entrance, follow the well-defined Berthoud Pass Ditch Road north through the forest to the top of the Rock Garden (about 0.3 miles).
+See the description in the Trailhead section below on how to access the Berthoud Pass Ditch.
+At the Ditch entrance on Highway 40, follow the well-defined road north through the forest to the top of the Rock Garden (about 0.3 miles).
 Use the road to traverse to the other routes.

-Another way to access the 90s area is to skin up the West Side and use The Meadows to access the Flume and 90s area.
+Another way to access the 90s area is to climb up the West Side and use The Meadows to access the Flume and 90s area.
 From the top of the West Side, ski down the left side of The Meadows heading directly north.
-At the edge of the forest there is an old wood post, aim for this.
+At the edge of the forest there is an old wooden post.
+Aim for this post.
 After the wood post trend right and curve into Flume.
 To the left leads into Hourglass Cliffs.
 Alternatively, ski the far right side of The Meadows to the forest.
 Find a narrow entrance that you can follow to the top of Rock Garden.

 The 90s routes end at the old road leading to the Current Creek trailhead on Highway 40 [39.8102, -105.7785,].
-The exit of the 80s is spicier and requires a hard left turn to gain the road leading to the Current Creek trailhead.
+The exit of the 80s more challenging to navigate and requires a hard left turn to gain the road leading to the Current Creek trailhead.
 Many skiers leave a shuttle at Current Creek or hitchhike back to the summit.

-47 – The 80s – Head skier’s right to the 80s when you exit the Aqueduct at Rock Garden.
-A hard left is required at the bottom to avoid Highway 40 and to get to Current Creek.
+47 – The 80s – Head skier’s right to the 80s when you exit the Ditch at Rock Garden.
+The 80s are comprised of large cliffs with limited chutes in between.
+At the bottom ski left to avoid Highway 40 and to get to Current Creek.

-48 – Rock Garden – The Rock Garden is the first open chute you encounter on the Aqueduct.
+48 – Rock Garden – The Rock Garden is the first open chute you encounter on the Ditch.
+The first pitch is lower angle, and the second pitch is steeper and rockier.

 49 - Vigilante – Vigilante is skier’s left of the trees at the start of Rock Garden, and the run trends left towards Current Creek.

-50 – The 90s – Continue on the Aqueduct past Vigilante to a chute with the trees on skier’s left.
+50 – The 90s – Continue on the Ditch past Vigilante to a chute with the trees on skier’s left.

 51 - Outlaw – Outlaw is an open face leading to an isolated chute past The 90s.
 The Launch Pad trees are to skier’s left.

-53 - Top Secret – When skiing Flume, Top Secret is a small stash on the left past the Aqueduct.
+53 - Top Secret – When skiing Flume, Top Secret is a small stash on the left past the Ditch.

 54- Hourglass Cliffs – There are numerous chutes through the Hourglass Cliffs, aka Red Dot.
-You may want to scout this area from the Aqueduct before dropping in.
+You can to scout this area from the Ditch.

 55 - Wiebel’s Wobble – This run is the backside of Hourglass Cliffs and trends left on the edge of the trees and cliff.
-There is a cliff at the bottom than can be avoided, and then you exit to the Aqueduct.
-The terrain below the Aqueduct often holds cold powder.
+There is a cliff at the bottom than can be avoided, and then you exit to the Ditch.
+The terrain below the Ditch often holds cold powder.

-56 – Nelson’s Folly – Black (note Sam’s skier’s left) – Nelson’s can be accessed from the top of the West Side.
-Instead of turning right to Flume, take a hard left into Nelson’s.
-This leads to a creek bed that passes the Aqueduct and leads to the skin track from Current Creek Trailhead.
+56 – Nelson’s and Sam's– This be accessed from the top of the West Side.
+Instead of turning right to Flume, take a hard left.
+This leads to a creek bed that passes the Ditch and leads to the skin track from Current Creek Trailhead.

 57 – Skull Bite – Skull Bite is a wind-swept zone accessed from the top of the West Side.
 It is not frequently skied due to being on the windward side of the mountain.
-The creek bed at the bottom leads to Nelson’s.
+The creek bed at the bottom leads to Nelson’s and Sam's.

-58 – Coconut Ridge – These cliffs can be accessed from Nelson’s or from the Aqueduct.
+58 – Coconut Ridge – These cliffs can be accessed from Nelson’s and Sam's or from the Ditch.

 Berthoud Pass Summit (11,300’)